A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Numerical Results

 \subsection{Conditioning}

-We continue with examining the conditioning properties of the proposed formulation.
+We continue by examining the conditioning properties of the proposed formulation.
 First, the average mesh size is fixed at $h = 0.3\mathrm{m}$ for the sphere, $h = 0.15\mathrm{m}$ for the torus, and $h = 0.16\mathrm{m}$ for the star-based pyramid.
-The condition number of $\QQs_0$ -- the matrix that appears on the left-hand side of the MOT system \eqref{eq:MOT} that needs to be solved at each time step -- is computed with timesteps $c \Delta t$ ranging from $1 \mathrm{m}$ to $512\mathrm{m}$.
-As illustrated in Fig.~\ref{fig:cond} \textit{(left)}, the condition number of the classical TD-PMCHWT system grows quadratically with $\Delta t$, whereas that of the qHP TD-PMCHWT remains constant.
+The condition number of the matrix $\QQs_0$, which appears on the left-hand side of the MOT system \eqref{eq:MOT} that needs to be solved at each time step, is computed with timesteps $c \Delta t$ ranging from $1 \mathrm{m}$ to $512\mathrm{m}$.
+As illustrated in Fig.~\ref{fig:cond} \textit{(left)}, the condition number of the classical TD-PMCHWT system grows quadratically with $\Delta t$, whereas that of the qHP TD-PMCHWT remains essentially constant.

-Next, we fix the timestep $c\Delta t = 1\mathrm{m}$ for the sphere and $c\Delta t = 2 \mathrm{m}$ for the torus, and decrease the mesh size $h$ from $0.31\mathrm{m}$ to $0.06\mathrm{m}$.
-The condition number of matrix systems as functions of $h$ are presented in Fig.~\ref{fig:cond} \textit{(middle)}, confirming the well-conditioning of the qHP TD-PMCHWT when the spatial mesh density is increased.
+Next, we fix the timestep to $c\Delta t = 1\mathrm{m}$ for the sphere, $2 \mathrm{m}$ for the torus, and $5\mathrm{m}$ for the star-based pyramid, while decreasing $h$ from $0.31\mathrm{m}$ to $0.05\mathrm{m}$.
+The number of GMRES iterations required to reach a relative tolerance of $10^{-6}$ when solving system \eqref{eq:MOT} for the right-hand side $\rrs_i$ at time step $i = 250$ is presented in Fig.~\ref{fig:cond} \textit{(middle)} as a function of $h$.
+This time step is chosen to lie near the peak of the Gaussian pulse.
+The results show that the qHP TD-PMCHWT maintains a stable iteration count under mesh refinement, in contrast to the classical formulation whose iteration count grows with mesh density.

-Due to the complex geometry of the star-based pyramid, we are unable to reach the dense-mesh asymptotic regime with the available hardware.
-Instead, we solve the scattering problem on this structure using the MOT scheme combined with a GMRES iterative solver, and report the corresponding GMRES convergence histories in Fig.~\ref{fig:cond} \textit{(right)}.
-The TD-PMCHWT system fails to reach $10^{-6}$ accuracy in 800 iterations, whereas the qHP TD-PMCHWT converges within $10^{-8}$ tolerance in only 56 iterations.
-These results corroborate that the proposed qHP TD-PMCHWT formulation yields well-conditioned matrix systems that can be efficiently solved using the MOT scheme and iterative solvers.
+To corroborate the practical effectiveness of the preconditioning schemes, we further report the GMRES convergence histories for the scattering problem on the star-based pyramid in Fig.~\ref{fig:cond} \textit{(right)}.
+In this experiment, the mesh size is $h = 0.08\mathrm{m}$ and the timestep is $c\Delta t = 5\mathrm{m}$.
+The TD-PMCHWT system fails to reach a residual error of $10^{-6}$ within 800 iterations, whereas the qHP TD-PMCHWT converges to a residual of $10^{-8}$ in only 56 iterations.
+These results demonstrate that the proposed qHP TD-PMCHWT formulation yields rapidly convergent linear systems, thereby enabling efficient solution of the MOT scheme with iterative solvers.